Loneliness: a Temporary State or a Vulnerable Way of Life?

 I am a fan of books that offer practical know-how for negotiating life's up's and down's, and am an author myself of books and online self-help materials on topics such as depression, anxiety and how to fix a relationship.
-I am pleased to report therefore that reading fellow PT blogger Guy Winch's excellent new book Emotional First Aid proved to be a surprisingy powerful experience for me.
+I am pleased to report therefore that fellow PT blogger Guy Winch's new book Emotional First Aid proved to be a powerful read for me.

 Here's why Winch's writings on loneliness impacted me so strongly.